Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications

 \section{Abstract}

 This paper presents a formation control approach for contactless gesture-based \ac{hsi} between a team of multi-rotor~\acp{uav} and a human worker.
-The approach is intended for monitoring the safety of human workers, especially those working at heights.
-In the proposed dynamic formation scheme, one~\ac{uav} acts as the leader of the formation and is equipped with sensors for human worker detection and gesture recognition.
-The follower~\acp{uav} maintain a predetermined formation relative to the worker's position, thereby providing additional perspectives of the monitored scene.
-Hand gestures allow the human worker to specify movements and action commands for the~\ac{uav} team and initiate other mission-related commands without the need for an additional communication channel or specific markers.
-Together with a novel unified human detection and tracking algorithm, human pose estimation approach and gesture detection pipeline, the proposed approach forms a first instance of an \ac{hsi} system incorporating all these modules onboard real-world \acp{uav}.
-Simulations and field experiments with three~\acp{uav} and a human worker in a mock-up scenario showcase the effectiveness and responsiveness of the proposed approach.
+The approach is designed to monitor the safety of human workers, particularly those operating at heights.
+In the proposed dynamic formation scheme, one~\ac{uav} acts as the formation leader, equipped with sensors for detecting human workers and recognizing gestures.
+The follower~\acp{uav} maintain a predetermined formation relative to the worker's position, providing additional perspectives of the monitored scene.
+Hand gestures enable the human worker to specify movement and action commands for the~\ac{uav} team and to initiate other mission-related tasks without requiring additional communication channels or specific markers.
+Combined with a novel unified human detection and tracking algorithm, a human position estimation method, and a gesture detection pipeline, the proposed approach represents the first instance of an \ac{hsi} system incorporating all these modules onboard real-world \acp{uav}.
+Simulations and field experiments involving three~\acp{uav} and a human worker in a mock-up scenario demonstrate the effectiveness and responsiveness of the proposed approach.